digs1998/Malaria-with-Deep-Learning/README.md

 Classification of parasitic and normal cell and prediction using Deep Learning models

 # About the Dataset
-I have used Datasets from [Kaggle](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) of Arunava
+I have used publicly available datasets from [Kaggle](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria)

 The Dataset consists of cell images of types:-
 1. Parasitized